Kolkata district: Industry

 The East India Company secured the license for trading in Bengal from the Mughal emperor Aurangzeb.
 In the absence of road and air transport, in those days, water transport flourished and a port was established at Kolkata.
 The first telegraph line was installed as early as 1839.
 A pioneering pharmaceutical company, Bengal Chemical & Pharmaceutical Works was established in 1893.
 The film industry, based in Tollygunge, also had an early start.
 The first silent Bengali feature film, Bilwamangal, was produced in 1919 and the first Bengali talkie, Jamai Shashthi, was released in 1931.
 There were other sectors which had an early start and were subsequently followed up.
 Kolkata district had 1,012 registered factories in 2010.
 The three most important goods manufactured in Kolkata district in 2009 were: engineering goods, leather products and rubber products.

+There was a boom in information technology sector since 2001 with more and more companies being set up in Salt Lake Sector V and later in New Town.

 Trade and Commerce: While there were only a handful of Marwaris in Kolkata's trade and commerce towards the end of the 18th century, they came in larger numbers with the turn of the century and particularly after opening of the railways (1860) and dominated Kolkata's economy.
 During the 1830s some of the best-known Marwari families, well established in business, were the Singhanias, the Sarafs, the Kotharis and the Bagris.
 By the turn of the century more Marwari families were in the business limelight: the Poddars, the Mundhras, the Dalmias, the Dugars, the Jalans, the Jhunjhunwalas, the Jaipurias, the Rampurias and the Birlas.Burrabazar became a stronghold of Marwari businessmen from the middle of the 19th century but their operations remained subservient to British business interests.
 Business opportunities during World War I transformed the Marwaris from a trading community to entrepreneurs and they started challenging the British economically.
 They gained entry into British economic strongholds like the jute and cotton industries.
 After World War II, as the British left India, the Marwaris acquired most of their business interests.
 With political ‘delinquency’ prevailing in Kolkata from the sixties many Marwaris, particularly the elite, started looking for greener pastures elsewhere.
 The Marwaris “could not stop incorrigible Calcutta from getting poorer; Calcutta, in turn, could not stop them from getting richer.”